Predicting quantum learnability from landscape fluctuation: Numerical experiments

-\textit{Transition to bad local minima.---}The existence of bad local minima in locally scrambled circuits is determined by the local overparametrization ratio $\gamma=M_{\text{cone}}/2d_{\text{cone}}$~\cite{Anschuetz2022}, where $M_{\text{cone}}$ is the number of tunable parameters within the backward causal cone of an observable and $d_{\text{cone}}$ is the Hilbert space dimension of the qubits within the cone. $\gamma$ decays exponentially in $D$ to $\gamma\ll 1$ signifying local underparametrization and extensive bad local minima for large-size systems.
-This suggests a typical depth $D_c$ separating phases of good and bad local minima.
+where $M_{\text{cone}}$ is the number of tunable parameters within the backward causal cone of an observable and $d_{\text{cone}}$ is the Hilbert space dimension of the qubits within the cone. $\gamma\ll 1$ signifies local underparametrization and extensive bad local minima as $N$ increases. $\gamma$ decays exponentially in $D$, suggesting a typical depth $D_c$ separating phases of good and bad local minima.
 This can be witnessed by RFs.
-We choose the same setting as in Ref.~\cite{Anschuetz2022} based on Hamiltonians from random back evolution $H_{\text{rand}} = \mathbf{V}^\dagger H_{Z} \mathbf{V}$ where $H_{Z}=-\sum_j Z_j$ and $\mathbf{V}$ is a random 1D (reversed) brickwall circuit of depth $D$.
+We choose the same setting as in Ref.~\cite{Anschuetz2022}.
+The Hamiltonians are generated from random back evolution

+where $H_{Z}=-\sum_j Z_j$ and $\mathbf{V}$ is a random 1D (reversed) brickwall circuit of depth $D$.
 Such a setting ensures sufficient expressibility for brickwall circuits of the same depth as ansatzes.
-As shown in Fig.~\ref{fig:localmin}, RF stays above $1$ even in large-size systems such as $N=64$ for $D=1$ ($\gamma\gtrsim 1$), while for deeper circuits such as $D=4$ ($\gamma\ll 1$) RF falls below $1$ as $N$ increases, in agreement with the theoretical prediction and numerical training results in Ref.~\cite{Anschuetz2022}.
-On the other hand, RF is insensitive to good local minima such as the symmetry-breaking states compared to the GHZ-type true ground states in the ferromagnetic phase of the transverse-field Ising (TFI) model, which we left to Supplemental Material~\cite{Note1}.
+As shown in Fig.\,\ref{fig:localmin}, for circuits of depth $D=1$ ($\gamma\gtrsim 1$), RF stays above $1$ even for large $N$, while for deeper circuits such as $D=4$ ($\gamma\ll 1$) RF gradually falls below $1$, in agreement with the results in Ref.~\cite{Anschuetz2022}.
+On the other hand, in Appendix~\ref{appendix:additional}, we also show that RF is insensitive to good local minima such as the symmetry-breaking states compared to the GHZ-type true ground states in the ferromagnetic phase of the transverse-field Ising (TFI) model.